FOCUS – Building a Better World for Women and Girls since 1919.

 The Zonta Club of Adelaide Flinders supports Zonta’s International and District 23 service, advocacy and educational projects as well as initiating club projects in our local community.
 We are one of twelve clubs throughout South Australia and Northern Territory (Area 2) and regularly collaborate with other clubs on various projects, forums and workshops.

 We meet for monthly club dinner meetings, regularly featuring interesting and educational guest speakers.
 We also engage with other community organisations and are well represented at community events such as International Women’s Day and White Ribbon Day.
 In addition, to complement our ‘Zonta Says No to Violence against Women’ campaign, we participate in the annual ‘16 Days of Activism’ against gender-based violence, which commences on 25 November the UN International Day for the Elimination of Violence against Women and ends on 10 December, Human Rights Day.

 District 23 also recognises the impact of climate change and its serious impact on the lives of women and girls who are disproportionately disadvantanged by its impact.

 Click here to learn more about our club. https://youtu.be/lyaxd93WLq4

-Zonta International envisions a world in which women’s rights are recognized as human rights and every woman is able to achieve her full potential.
-In such a world, women have access to all resources and are represented in decision making positions on an equal basis with men.
-In such a world, no woman lives in fear of violence.
+- Zonta International and its members work at the international, national and local levels to realise our vision of a world in which women’s rights are recognised as human rights and every woman is able to reach her full potential, where women have access to all resources and are represented in decision making positions on an equal basis with men, and where no woman lives in fear of violence.